Shobhan-Patra/api-gateway-limiter/README.md

    You need two terminals
    #### Terminal 1: `pnpm run backend` starts the dummy backend server
    #### Terminal 2: `pnpm run start` starts the gateway

+### Approach 2: Using Docker
+1. Run `docker compose up --build`
+This starts both the gateway and a mock backend server (traefik/whoami docker image).

 ## How to test
 Send requests to the Gateway (Port 8000).
 It will forward them to the Backend (Port 5000) automatically.